-Ohio Consumer Safety and Product Liability Attorney reviewing vaping illness and vaping addiction cases for plaintiffs nationwide
+Cincinnati, Ohio Consumer Safety and Product Liability Attorney reviewing vaping illness and vaping addiction cases for plaintiffs nationwide

 The U.S. Food and Drug Administration (FDA) recently released a statement on the health hazards of e-cigarette products.
 The safety communication noted that due to the increased incidents of vaping illness and severe respiratory diseases associated with e-cig and vaping devices, consumers are urged to consider discontinuing the use of such products.

-In the last two months, at least 215 cases of severe vaping illness have been reported across the United States.
+Hundreds of cases of severe vaping illness have been reported across the United States.
 Other reports of vaping-related pulmonary illnesses are being investigated.
 The Center for Disease Control and Prevention (CDC) is expressing concerns about e-cig injuries and consumer safety advocates are attempting to hold vaping companies like Juul responsible for the epidemic now consuming vape users, many of them under the age of 18.

-Joe Lyon is an experienced Ohio Juul Lawyer investigating vaping illness and vaping addiction cases for plaintiffs nationwide.
+Joe Lyon is an experienced CIncinnati, Ohio Juul Lawyer investigating vaping illness and vaping addiction cases for plaintiffs nationwide.